i-VRESSE/workflow-comparison/galaxy/README.md

 4. TODO for some reason the function (./lib/galaxy/tool_util/toolbox/filters/restrict_academic.py) is not being executed

 The function should hides the tool in the tool list, it does not make it un-executable, based on note in doc page.

+# Custom user information

+At http://localhost:8080/admin/form/create_form you can in theory create a form for user information.
+The form should appear at http://localhost:8080/user/information for each user.

+No documentation has been found.

+Throws error `TypeError: 'form_type' is an invalid keyword argument for FormDefinition` when creating new form with [user-info-form.csv](./user-info-form.csv).